 For event agencies, marketing/HR and the public sector

-How authorities can become data stealers
+How authorities can become data thieves

 Data vacuum cleaner on government websites

+Recently, we have been increasingly reporting on the highly questionable practice of using YouTube, Facebook and the like as a platform for live streams and videos.
 If profit-oriented companies participating in economic life do this, it is their free decision.
-It's their own fault, because at some point they will realize that they are marketing kamikazes.
+It's their own fault, because at some point they will realize that they are being marketing kamikaze.
 Find out why here:

-And with this IP address can be assigned:
+And this IP address can be assigned:

 • Rough location